korewaChino/rust-brainrot-guide/README.md

 It also serves as a crash course on functional programming concepts, with Rust examples as the language of choice.

+If you would like me to explain something in a more detailed manner, please open an issue or a PR, and I'll be happy to add more content in this document.

 ## Monads

 Monads are this kind of funny functional programming concept that wraps